 Q: What is a typical time line after a DUI/DWI arrest?

-o If driver is a first-time DUI offender, he/she may be eligible for the installation of an Interlocking Device on their car to allow them to continue to drive.
+- If driver is a first-time DUI offender, he/she may be eligible for the installation of an Interlocking Device on their car to allow them to continue to drive.

-• If the driver’s test results show a BAC of .08 or more, or any trace of a drug, illegal substance, or intoxicaticating compound, driver will be issued a law enforcement sworn report notifying driver of statutory summary suspension.
+- If the driver’s test results show a BAC of .08 or more, or any trace of a drug, illegal substance, or intoxicating compound, driver will be issued a law enforcement sworn report notifying driver of statutory summary suspension.

 To get more information after you or a family member has been charged with DUI/DWI or a traffic citation call the Giacoletto Law Firm at 618-346-8841 or toll free at 888-346-8841 to speak today with an experienced Madison or St. Clair County criminal attorney centrally located in Collinsville.